yuzhengcuhk/C0ldstudy/README.md

 ### Hey 👋

-- 🔭 I’m a PhD student@CUHK.
+- 🔭 I’m a PhD candidate@CUHK.
 I am working on privacy-preserving deep learning and searchable encryption.
 - 💬 I am interested in cryptography, mathematics, and sports.

 <!--